FIWARE/tutorials.Step-by-Step/docs/iot-agent.md

         - "DUMMY_DEVICES_TRANSPORT=HTTP"
 ```

-The `context-provider` container is listening on two ports:
+The `tutorial` container is listening on two ports:

 * Port `3000` is exposed so we can see the web-page displaying the Dummy IoT devices.
 * Port `3001` is exposed purely for tutorial access - so that cUrl or Postman can make UltraLight commands
   without being part of the same network.

-The `context-provider` container is driven by environment variables as shown:
+The `tutorial` container is driven by environment variables as shown:

 | Key |Value|Description|
 |-----|-----|-----------|